IBM-Cloud/docs-services/README.md

 The getting started template (and the guideline comments it contains) provide a consistent look and feel to the documentation for all of the service across the Bluemix platform.
 The documentation provided for a service should enable your potential users to quickly determine that they want your service and then to quickly get up and running with it.
 It also serves as a learning tool for users to understand concepts about the service and the platform, including using the CLI and setting up an environment.
 Guide your users in answering the "I created my offering instance, now what?" question.

 ### Using the Copyright and Last Updated header (Required)
 Both the span of years your content has been published across, and the last date that you updated your content is included at the top of the getting started template.
-It must apper in your file in exactly the format as it is in the getting started template, as shown in the following example:
+It must appear in your file in exactly the format as it is in the getting started template, as shown in the following example:

 ```
 ---